RakhithJK/dbeaver-dbeaver-wiki/Importing-CA-Certificates-into-DBeaver.md

 ## Import certificates from your local Java

+**Note:** This article is relevant for you if you work behind the corporate firewall with a different root certificates set.
+In other cases, your issues can be caused by the incorrect [SSL Configuration](https://github.com/dbeaver/dbeaver/wiki/SSL-Configuration).

 It's possible that your system administrator has installed a local Java and imported the required certificates to its keystore.
 We can use them to fix the issue.

 ### Step 1: locate your Java